 When you define destinations using both states and postal codes, the postal code will override the state if they are assigned to different groups.

-Store-level fulfillment warehouses apply to all orders for the store.
+Store-level fulfillment warehouses apply to all orders of a store.
 You can override these settings by assigning specific fulfillment warehouses to individual listings.
 This is useful when you want to:

 To specify fulfillment warehouses on a listing, follow these steps: